moxorama/Telemeister/README.md

 }
 ```

 The actual state value is stored in `context.currentState`.
-The builder pattern is the source of truth for valid states.
+The `bot.json` file is the source of truth for valid states and transitions.

 ## Technology Stack